microsoft/botbuilder-java/samples/58.teams-start-new-thread-in-channel/README.md

-﻿# Teams Task Module
+﻿# Teams Start Thread In A Team

-Bot Framework Teams Task Module sample.
+Bot Framework v4 Conversation Bot sample for Teams.

+This bot has been created using [Bot Framework](https://dev.botframework.com).
 This sample shows how to incorporate basic conversational flow into a Teams application.
 It also illustrates a few of the Teams specific calls you can make from your bot.

 ## Prerequisites